Ledbetter-Lessons/Fraction/README.md

 Most fractions are auto simplified.
 Ex: 2/6 = 1/3

 Included is a test project so you can see how it works.

+check out my webpage for more info and more projects. https://sites.google.com/view/ledbetter-lessons/fraction